About

 Who’s knocking on my door?

 Hillel F. Damron was born in Kibbutz Hephzibah in northern Israel to parents who survived the Holocaust.
-After graduating from high school, he worked for a year with inner-city kids in Haifa, then joined the army and became an officer in an elite paratroop unit.
+After graduating from high school, he worked for a year as a mentor to inner-city kids in Haifa, then joined the army and became an officer in an elite paratroop unit.
 He experienced war and was wounded in battle.

-After a stint as an Air Marshal on El Al Israeli Airlines during the heyday of airplane hijacking, he studied the “Art and Technique” of filmmaking at the London Film School.
-His final short film at the school, The Petition, represented the “British Arts Council” as an official entry to the film festival in Tours, France.
+He studied the ‘Art and Technique’ of filmmaking at the London Film School.
+His final short film at the school, The Petition, represented the ‘British Arts Council’ as an official entry to the film festival in Tours, France.
+Back in Israel, he wrote and directed documentaries for Israeli Television, numerous video shorts, video magazines, and the feature film, ‘Hasamba and the Horse Thieves.’

 To contact Hillel F. Damron, click here